What is Human Choice Optimisation?

 - We will all do more to avoid losing something than we will gain the same thing.

 - We are more influenced by social proof than we will admit, even if it is negative.

-- We prefer a wider range of choice, but we act more decisively if choices are restricted.
+- We feel more comfortable with a wide range of choice, but we act more decisively onfewer choices.

 Nudging Human Choice

 HCO works with both rational and feeling aspects of human psychology.

 We aim to improve the emotional connection between the reader and the products/services offered.
 This starts a rapport-building process, which often involves explaining things - perhaps in unusual detail.
 The style in which this is done is critical however: where encyclopedias are informative, they are not actively engaging like a story book is.